yuval-k/oci-registry-p2p/README.md

 go run . serve scripts/example-config.yaml

 # In a third terminal:
-# This is the CID of an images folder i pushed
+# This is the CID of an images folder I pushed
 CID=bafybeielgvrvxuraaa6s36ww575ogm2jc6haclf7sghyf7d3rtiodisbrq
 # Now you can use docker/podman to pull or run the image just added to IPFS!
 # note that you can also use /ipns names